Close

 A second iteration of the high-fidelity prototype was developed and tested for usability with students.
 This iteration of moderated usability testing used the same scenarios as those tested with the paper prototype for data comparison.

 Overall, the students' average successful completion rate across scenarios increased by 1.85% to 75%.
-Students' average rating of the high-fidelity prototype's usability (9 of 10) was an 8.5% increase compared to the paper prototype.
+Students' average rating of the high-fidelity prototype's usability (9 out of 10) was an 8.5% increase compared to the paper prototype.

 Design Iteration Example